Mário Mrva

-Mário Mrva (born 16 February 1999) is a Slovak professional footballer who plays for Zlaté Moravce as a defender.
+Mário Mrva (born 16 February 1999) is a Slovak professional footballer who plays for FK Pohronie as a defender.

 Club career

 MFK Ružomberok

 Mrva made his Fortuna Liga debut for Ružomberok at City Aréna against Spartak Trnava on 29 November 2019.
 He had completed the entire fixture which had concluded with a 2:0 defeat, after two goals by Kubilay Yilmaz.